-Multifactorial pathophysiology with no conclusive theory on the exact cause of the condition but thought to relate to:
+TMD involves multifactorial pathophysiology and there is no conclusive theory on the exact cause of the condition.
+Possible underlying causes include:

 Pain in the pre-auricular area (can radiate to jaw/temporal region)